mdrakiburrahman/terraform-test/test/README.md

 # 1. We can rerun validations super quick
 # 2. If we had another module that dependend on the Storage Account, that would run quickly too!

+# Basically - this^ is perfect for Arc because we don't have to redeploy AKS each time, we can just rerun the Onboard and Offboard stages over and over.

 # 5 - Destroy
 SKIP_deploy_storageAccount=true \
 SKIP_validate_storageAccount=true \